National Register Process

 - Reviews of nominations are generally completed within 60 days.

-- SHPO review staff will provide two substantive reviews.
+- SHPO review staff will provide substantive review.

 - For historic districts, two field views will be required.
 The first field view will be conducted by SHPO staff and a Historic Preservation Board representative to establish the boundaries of the proposed district.
 The second will be conducted with SHPO staff to field check the inventory.

-- Following review of the revised submission the SHPO will forward the nomination to the state Historic Preservation Board.
+- Once a technically complete and edited submission has been completed, the SHPO will forward the nomination to the state Historic Preservation Board.

 - If the nomination is not forwarded the property owner will be provided with instructions regarding the National Register appeals process according to 36 CFR 60.12.

 - Historic Preservation Board: Completed nominations are submitted to the Pennsylvania Historic Preservation Board.
 The Board meets on the first Tuesday of February, June and October.
 The Board reviews the nomination, considering whether or not it meets the criteria for evaluation and its level of significance prior to its submittal to the National Park Service.

 - Nominations are scheduled for review by the Historic Preservation Board 90 days in advance of the meeting date.

 - Public notification is issued 30-75 days prior to the meeting according to 36 CFR 60.6.

 - The Board will accept or reject the nomination.
 If the Board rejects the nomination the property owner will be provided with instructions regarding the National Register appeals process according to 36 CFR 60.12, and/or with Board recommendations for revising and resubmitting the nomination.

 - If the nomination is accepted, SHPO staff will forward the nomination to the National Park Service.
 36 CFR 60.11(e) requires that the SHPO submit the nomination to the Keeper of the National Register within 90 days of the Board meeting or advise the owner within 45 days that the nomination will not be forwarded.